Looking for unique things to do in Amsterdam? Here’s a local’s take on it.

 If you’re reading this after July 1, 2018, I still recommend buying a ticket online.
 I’ve seen people wait in person for 3 hours to get in, which seems a tad bit unnecessary.

-Want to visit lots of other museums?
+Want to visit lots of other museums such as the Van Gogh Museum?
 You may want to consider the iAmsterdam City Pass Card.
 It gives you free entry to 44 museums, a canal cruise, and unlimited public transportation and comes in 24, 48, 72, or 96 hour cards.

 Eat Dutch and International Street Food at Outdoor Markets